 - Social media handles

 You can also include your phone number, but I left it out since I get so many spam calls as it is.
-Some bloggers also include their address, but I would not share my address unless I know for sure I am going to work with a brand and they are going to send me a product to review.
+Some bloggers also include their mailing address, but I would not share my address unless I know for sure I am going to work with a brand and they are going to send me a product to review.

 Along with all the text sections, you should include a couple of photos from your blog because it helps break up all the text and it also lets brands know what pictures they can expect from you.
 You can also change the photos to cater to the brand you are wanting to collaborate with such as including photos you have taken of jewelry if you are wanting to work with a jewelry company.

 If you are self-hosted you can have Google Analytics provide you with demographics for your blog.
 The demographics you can include about your readers are:

 - Age range